 Beth likes living life in the slow lane.
 She takes time to enjoy the little things in life.

 A wood burner is so cozy in the winter, warming the atmosphere as well as the temperature.
-There's nothing like getting lost staring into the flames.
-Here are some gift ideas to make a friend, or yourself, enjoy your wood-burning stove even more.
+Many people love to make the hearth the center of their home.
+Here are some gift ideas to help you or a friend enjoy your wood-burning stove even more.

 - Color Changing Fir Cones